+International History of East Asia (from the late 19th century to the late 20th century)

+Instructor Dr. Seung-young Kim

+Office/Building Nakamiya campus 2412

-International History of East Asia (from the late 19th century to the late 20th century) Section 1 Instructor Dr. Seung-young Kim Office/Building Rm 2412/ Nakamiya Campus Office Hours To be announced on the first day of teaching, sykim181@kansaigaidai.ac.jp [Course Outline / Description] This course examines International History of East Asia from the late 19th century until the late 20th century, analysing inter-locking relations among China, Japan, Korea, Russia and the United States.
+Office Hours To be announced in the first week.

+[Course Outline / Description]

+This course examines International History of East Asia from the late 19th century until the late 20th century, analyzing inter-locking relations among China, Japan, Korea, Russia and the United States.
 The course will introduce how and why different international systems rose and fell in the region, paying attention to the roles played by major shaping forces of international history: power competition, pursuit of economic interest, and inter-cultural relations among countries and people in the region.
 It will also examine major sources of foreign policies of the countries involved in the region: the roles played by central decision-makers, domestic political context, and the constraints and opportunities offered by the international environment.

-Theoretical analysis will be introduced when relevant, but it remains optional for examinations in this inter-disciplinary course, which has primary focus on historical study.
-Section 2 [Course Objectives/Goals/Learning Outcomes] Upon completion of this class, students will be able to: -analyze and explain the major causes of changes in the relations among China, Japan, Korea, Russia, and the United States in East Asia from the late 19th C to the late 20th C. -appreciate the constraints and opportunities offered by international system to each country in the Asia-Pacific region in modern history. -develop appreciation of intercultural factor as a major source of international relations in the Asia-Pacific region. -become familiar with established historiographies of international relations. -analyze critically primary historical source materials available in English or Japanese. -develop a broad region-wide perspective when considering historical issues in modern East Asia.
-Furthermore, this course is designed to help students to: -develop critical thinking, learning and communication skills; -develop skills in identifying, accessing and evaluating sources of information, including primary historical materials; -develop ability to make cogent written and oral presentations based on their research; -acquire intellectual curiosity and motivation for life-long learning on historical issues.
-Section 3 [Class Schedule/Class Environment, Literature and Materials] Lesson 1: Course Introduction No scheduled Reading.
+[Course Objectives/Goals/Learning Outcomes]

+Upon completion of this class, students will be able to:

+-analyze and explain the major causes of changes in the relations among China, Japan, Korea, Russia, and the United States in East Asia from the late 19th C to the late 20th C.

+-appreciate the constraints and opportunities offered by international system to each country in the Asia-Pacific region in modern history.

+-develop appreciation of intercultural factor as a major source of international relations in the Asia-Pacific region.

+- -become familiar with established historiographies of international relations. - analyze critically primary historical source materials available in English or Japanese. - -develop a broad region-wide perspective when considering historical issues in modern East Asia. - -develop ability to consider recent developments in East Asia and the Pacific region in the context of modern international history.

+Furthermore, this course is designed to help students to:

+- -develop critical thinking, learning and communication skills; - -develop skills in identifying, accessing and evaluating sources of information, including primary historical materials; - -develop ability to make cogent written and oral presentations based on their research; -acquire intellectual curiosity and motivation for life-long learning on historical issues.

+[Class Schedule/Class Environment, Literature and Materials]

+Lesson 1: Course Introduction

+No scheduled Reading.

-Lesson 2: Historiography and Theoretical Perspectives (These are for your reference, so you do not have to read all these reading!) -Joseph Maiolo, "Systems and Boundaries in International History," International History Review, 40: 3 (2018), pp. 576-591 (particularly pp. 576-580). -or Daniel Bessner, Fredrik Logevall, "Recentering the United States in the Historiography of American Foreign Relations," Texas National Security Review, 3: 2, spring 2020 https://tnsr.org/2020/04/recentering-the-united-states-in-the-historiography-of-ameri can-foreign-relations/ -Pedro Iacobelli, Danton Leary, and Shinnosuke Takahashi, "Introduction," in Pedro Iacobelli, et al, ed, Transnational Japan as History (Palgrave Macmillan, 2016), pp. 1-20. -Stephen Walt, "International Relations: One World Many Theories," Foreign Policy, no. 110 (spring 1998), pp. 29-46; -John Ikenberry, Introduction to International Relations (NY: Palgrave, 2015), chapter 4 (Analysing Foreign Policy) Lesson 3: Decline of China, Rise of Japan -Walter LaFeber, The Clash, 3-44 -Immanuel Hsu, Rise of Modern China, chapter 13 -Xiaobing Li, The Cold War in East Asia (NY: Routledge, 2017) , pp. 11-20 日本近現代史講義 (中公新書, 2019), pp. 32-48.
+Lesson 2: Historiography and Theoretical Perspectives

+- -Joseph Maiolo, "Systems and Boundaries in International History," International History Review, 40: 3 (2018), pp. 576-591 (particularly pp. 576-580). - -Pedro Iacobelli, Danton Leary, and Shinnosuke Takahashi, "Introduction," in Pedro Iacobelli, et al, ed, Transnational Japan as History (Palgrave Macmillan, 2016), pp. 1-20. - -Stephen Walt, "International Relations: One World Many Theories," Foreign Policy, no. (spring 1998), pp. 29-46;

+Lesson 3: Decline of China, Rise of Japan

+- -Walter LaFeber, The Clash, 3-44 - -Immanuel Hsu, Rise of Modern China, chapter 13\ - -Xiaobing Li, The Cold War in East Asia (NY: Routledge, 2017) , pp. 11-20

-Lesson 4: Korean Question and the Sino-Japanese War - LaFeber, The Clash, pp. 45-52 -Immanuel Hsu, Rise of Modern China, chapter 14 -日本近現代史講義 (中公新書, 2019), pp. 50-66.
+Lesson 4: Korean Question and the Sino-Japanese War

+- LaFeber, The Clash, pp. 45-52 - -Immanuel Hsu, Rise of Modern China, chapter 14\